fusionjs/fusionjs/fusion-plugin-apollo/README.md

 import {GraphQLSchemaToken} from 'fusion-apollo';
 ```

 Define the `GraphQLSchemaToken` when using a locally hosted GraphQL endpoint from within a Fusion.js application.
 Connect your schema to a Fusion.js server with [fusion-plugin-apollo-server](https://github.com/fusionjs/fusion-plugin-apollo-server).
-You can find an example schema in the [graphql-tooks repo](https://github.com/apollographql/graphql-tools#example).
+You can find an example schema in the [graphql-tools repo](https://github.com/apollographql/graphql-tools#example).

 ###### Types